danskernesdigitalebibliotek/ddb-material-list/README.md

 --names`.
 Getting dredd to display any output from the hook file (for debugging), you need to run it in verbose mode: `dredd --loglevel=debug`.

+## License

+Copyright (C) 2019 Danskernes Digitale Bibliotek (DDB)

+This project is licensed under the GNU Affero General Public License - see the [LICENSE.md](LICENSE.md) file for details